-Owing to an exceptionally strong auxiliary program in Russian and East European Studies, under the aegis of the University Center for International Studies, the University of Pittsburgh has a program of faculty and student contacts and exchanges with Eastern Europe, including Russia, Poland, Slovakia, the Czech Republic, the former Yugoslavia and Bulgaria.
+Owing to an exceptionally strong auxiliary program in Russian, East European and Eurasian Studies, under the aegis of the University Center for International Studies, the University of Pittsburgh has numerous faculty and student contacts and exchanges with Eastern Europe, including Russia, Poland, Slovakia, the Czech Republic, Bosnia, Croatia, Montenegro, Serbia and Bulgaria.

-The Slavic department's strong commitment to its undergraduate program is reflected in a high student retention rate and the quality of its undergraduate majors and minors.
+The Slavic Department's strong commitment to its undergraduate program is reflected in a high student retention rate and the quality of its undergraduate majors and minors.
 Its equal dedication to the graduate program has ensured a record of unusual success in job placement for its PhDs.
 All tenured faculty teach at the undergraduate level.
 Many of our courses are taught in the Nationality Rooms in the historic Cathedral of Learning.
 Slavic also offers General Education courses in English that are popular with students of all majors, such as Russian Fairy Tales, which won "Best Class" in a student poll by The Pitt News.

 Another of the department’s strengths is in Film and Media Studies.
 In the past several years the department has helped organize a series of screenings from Bulgaria, the Czech Republic, Poland, the Russian Federation, Slovakia, Ukraine, Bosnia, Croatia, Montenegro, and Serbia, as well as films from all of the newly independent nation states of Central Asia.
 Each May, the Slavic Department's graduate program hosts the annual New East Cinema Symposium, a week-long series of films and discussions held on the university campus in Oakland, a tradition which began in 1999 as the Russian Film Symposium.